opencredo/test-automation-quickstart/README.md

 * Maven 3
 * Firefox 42.0 or higher (used by default for UI tests, this can be changed in the code)
 * Java 1.8
+* ZAP 2.5.0

 ##Usage

-The project is broken into separate modules for API, UI and Performance testing.
+The project is broken into separate modules for API, UI, Performance and Security testing.
 Each of these modules can be utilised independently of the others using maven profiles.

 To run all modules, navigate to test-automation-quickstart directory and run: